10 Foods Scientifically Proven to Boost Your MoodArticle posted in: Diet & Nutrition

 That’s right.
 You can have dark chocolate.
 A 2014 study in the Journal of Psychopharmacology shows cocoa flavanols can help boost mood and sustain clear thinking during periods of intense studying or concentration.
 Additionally, dark chocolate may improve vascular health by increasing blood flow and decreasing inflammation.
 The darker the chocolate the better, as that usually means less sugar.
 Seek out chocolate with 50 percent cocoa content or more.
 And stick to one-ounce servings, being sure to account for the calories, fat and carbs.

 Heard of tryptophan?
 It’s often touted for its sleep-inducing benefits (especially after eating that Thanksgiving turkey) but is not often recognized for its ability to stabilize mood.
-However, those who eat foods high in tryptophan, like cheese, milk and eggs, are less likely to suffer from depression or anxiety, according to Healthline.
+However, those who eat happy foods high in tryptophan, like cheese, milk and eggs, are less likely to suffer from depression or anxiety, according to Healthline.
 Plus, when you get a good night’s sleep, you’re more likely to wake up feeling refreshed and ready to start a new day.
-One ounce of cheese equals one Lean Protein on South Beach Diet.
+Cheese is a Healthy Fat on the new South Beach Diet.

 Without a diet rich in folate—especially if you’re older—you’re more likely to feel depressed and less likely to respond to antidepressant treatments, according to the National Institutes of Health.
 Spinach is high in folate and supplies 33 percent of your daily recommended value in just one ½ cup serving.
 (Plus, it’s tastier than liver, which serves up a whopping 215 mcg per serving.)
 Mix spinach into your morning smoothie and you’ll get a healthy dose of folate, potassium, iron, and calcium.
 Spinach is an unlimited food on the South Beach Diet.
 Eat up!